informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica_en.md

 Each concrete command subclass has (at least) the following methods:

-  * One or more methods for parsing (i.e. reading them and creating the corresponding internal representation) the words of the input string.
-In the code provided, the parsing is divided into two stages, implemented by the following two methods:
+  * One or more methods for parsing the words of the input string (i.e. reading them and creating the corresponding internal representation).
+In the code provided, the parsing is divided into two stages, implemented via the following two methods:

     `matchCommand(String)`: parses the first word of the input string, checking whether it corresponds to the name of the command in question, returning the value `null` if it does not and the value returned